 Psychology graduate changing the way we work

-Ranked first on Fortune magazine’s 2017 list of best companies to work for, Google has built a longstanding reputation for making their employees happy by not only offering some of the best company perks around, but also by applying management strategies designed to empower its employees.
-This has led to Google being one of the most respected, desired and innovative workplaces envied by many.
+Ranked first on Fortune magazine’s 2017 list of best companies to work for, Google has built a longstanding reputation for making their employees happy not only by offering some of the best company perks around, but also by applying management strategies designed to empower its employees.
+This has led to Google being one of the most respected, desired, and innovative workplaces envied by many.

 For Julie Clow, her time at Google as the manager for learning and organizational development was transformational and laid the foundation for her book The Work Revolution: Freedom and Excellence for All, an in-depth look at work rules today, why they no longer work, and what we can do to emulate thriving organizations, like Google.

 A native of Florida, Clow completed her undergraduate degree at the University of Mobile in South Alabama.
 She moved to Auburn in 1995 and completed both her masters and PhD degrees in behavioral psychology.
 After graduating Clow accepted a position with Carley Corporation where she developed training programs for commercial, government and military clients.
 After six years, she took what she called a leap of faith and moved to California to work for Google.

 “Google was pivotal in terms of my career and laying the foundation for what was to come for a couple of reasons.
 Once you’ve been at Google, having that on your résumé opens up doors that you never thought possible,” explained Clow.
 “And Google opened my eyes to the ways that organizations could be run, what leadership could look like.”
 Working for Google reshaped Clow’s view of organizations and consequently, she knew she had to share her experience and knowledge with others.
 “I could see the depth of interest people had in Google.”